 After a long and stressful day at work, being reunited with your fluffy kitty buddy can indeed make a lot of difference.
 For some reason, they can just instantly brighten up your day!

-However, walking into the room and seeing your cat urinating on the bed right in front of you is a totally different story and surely not a very pleasing sight.
+However, walking into the room and seeing your cat urinating on the bed right in front of you is a totally different story and definitely not a very pleasing sight.

-If this keeps on happening over and over again, then it is something you should not just set aside.
+If this keeps on happening over and over again, then it’s a problem that needs to be dealt with.

 Why Does My Cat Pee On My Bed?

-There could be several factors as to why your pet keeps doing this and no, they are not being rebellious.
-It could be a sign of a more serious problem so resolving them as soon as possible is definitely important.
-You don’t really want to change covers every day of your life, correct?
-That would be tedious plus not economical!
+There could be several reasons why your pet keeps doing this and no, they are not being rebellious.
+It could be a sign of a more serious problem so resolving it as soon as possible is definitely important.
+You don’t want to change covers every day of your life, right?
+That would get tedious and expensive!

 1. Medical Conditions

-When your babies are behaving badly, the first thing that a parent would do is to have him or her checked, right?
-It is the same thing with cats.
-Since you can’t really expect them to answer you properly once you asked what’s wrong, bringing them to a veterinarian is always the best idea.
+When a baby is having mysterious issues, the first thing a parent does is to have him or her checked, right?
+It’s the same thing with cats.
+Since you can’t really expect them to answer you when you ask what’s wrong, bringing them to a veterinarian is always the best idea.

 Another possible issue is kidney problems.
-Whilst kidneys can get acute problems, such as infections, chronic kidney disease (CKD) is extremely common in older cats.
+While kidneys can get acute infections, chronic kidney disease (CKD) is extremely common in older cats.
 Kidney disease causes the cat to produce copious amounts of dilute urine, which in turn will make him want to urinate everywhere.
 Other symptoms you might see are increased thirst, weight loss, and vomiting.
 It is very important that your cat is examined by a vet if you suspect kidney disease as the longer it is left, the worse the prognosis.
-You vet will test your cat’s kidneys with a blood test and a urine test.
+Your vet will test your cat’s kidneys with a blood test and a urine test.

 Finally, an overactive thyroid, known as hyperthyroidism, can cause increased thirst and urination.
-Your cat may also exhibit weight loss, an increased heart-rate, an increased hunger, a goitre (a lump in the neck) and an oily unkept coat.
-It is due to the thyroid hormones causing the body’s metabolism to speed up.
-A blood test can rule this in or out.
+Your cat may also exhibit weight loss, an increased heart rate, increased hunger, a goiter (a lump in the neck) and an oily unkempt coat.
+This is all due to thyroid hormones causing the body’s metabolism to speed up.
+A blood test can rule this out.

 2. Litter Box Problems

-Do you always clean their litter box?
+Do you always clean your cat’s litter box?
 If not, then this could be the reason!
 Cats are very conscious of cleanliness.
-As a person, you don’t want to go to a toilet that is uncleaned for days, right?
-Cats are like us too!
-They are also sensitive to smell so you might want to check that out.
+As a person, you don’t want to go to a toilet that hasn’t been cleaned for days, right?
+Cats are like us!
+They are also sensitive to smell.

 Are there enough litter boxes at home?
 If you have multiple cats, then be sure that each one has their own plus another one for everyone.
-Usually, if the box has been used by other pets at home, the other cat would opt to pee somewhere else.
+Usually, if the box has been used by other pets in the home, the cat will opt to pee somewhere else.

 The size of the litter box also matters.
 Is your litter box too small for your pet?
 Then it might be time to change it!
-They might be having a hard time fitting themselves inside so the tendency is, they will look into a larger area (your bed perfectly fits the criteria!).
+They might be having a hard time fitting themselves inside so they’ll go off in search of a larger area (your bed perfectly fits the criteria!).

-If your house also has multiple floors, make sure to place one on each floor of your house.
-Being on the 2nd floor, a bed will really be a nice place for them to pee rather than going back to the ground floor.
-Having a litter box per level will help to prevent them from peeing literally anywhere.
+If your house has multiple floors, make sure to place one on each floor of your house.
+If there’s no litter box on the 2nd floor, a bed will really be a nice place for them to pee rather than going all the way back down to the ground floor to do it.
+Having one litter box per level will help prevent them from peeing literally anywhere.

 It is also advisable to buy a new box every 6 months.
-A covered litter box is also not advisable as they feel safer and ready for any threats if they can clearly see the area through an open box.
+A covered litter box is also not advisable as they feel safer and ready for any threats if they can clearly see the area around them.

 Have you changed your routine lately?
 Or have you left home for a while?
-Your cat missing your attention is also another reason why this is happening.
-Since your bed is where your scent lingers the most, this is where they would opt to stay more, and then peeing on your sheets can happen easily.
+Your cat missing your attention could also be another reason why this is happening.
+Since your bed is where your scent lingers the most, this is where they’ll opt to hang out, and then peeing on your sheets can happen easily.

-If there would be changes to your schedule or you will leave the house for a period of time, you have to gradually prepare them first for this change.
-Also, if they feel you have not given them as much attention as usual, behaving badly is one way to get your attention.
+If there’s going to be changes to your schedule or you’re planning to leave the house for a longer period of time than usual, you’ll have to gradually prepare them for this.
+Also, if they feel you have not given them as much attention as usual, they may pee on the bed.

-Cats like humans are experiencing stress or depression too and there could be multiple reasons for this.
+Cats, like humans, experience stress and depression too.
+There can be multiple reasons for this.

-Welcoming a new pet, a new baby or even a new partner at home is stressful for them.
-A competitor for your attention that they usually get before can result for your cat to change his toilet habits.
+Welcoming a new pet, a new baby, or even a new partner at home is stressful for them.
+A competitor for the attention that they usually get can result in your cat changing his toilet habits for the worse.

-Moving to a new place is another thing as well.
-A loss of a family member could be a reason too.
+Moving to a new place is another stressor as well.
+The loss of a family member could be a reason, too.

 Ways to Prevent Cats on Peeing On Your Bed